rewardenv/reward/docs/getting-started.md

 ### Configuring Reward

-When you first run Reward you will have to install Reward configurations.
+When you first run Reward, you will have to install Reward configurations.

 ``` shell
 $ reward install